By Hank Hanegraaff

 The mantra “by his stripes we are healed” is repeated endlessly in Christian circles.
 However, these words extracted from Isaiah 53:5 focus on spiritual rather than physical healing.

-First, a quick look at the context makes it clear that Isaiah had spiritual rather than physical healing in mind: Christ “was wounded for our transgressions, He was bruised for our iniquities; The chastisement for our peace was upon Him, And by His stripes we are healed” (Isaiah 53:5 nkjv, emphasis added).
-Peter builds on this understanding when he writes, “He himself bore our sins in his body on the tree, so that we might die to sins and live for righteousness; by his wounds you have been healed” (1 Peter 2:24, emphasis added).
+First, a quick look at the context makes it clear that Isaiah had spiritual rather than physical healing in mind: Christ “was wounded for our transgressions, He was bruised for our iniquities; the chastisement for our peace was upon Him, and by His stripes we are healed” (Isaiah 53:5 nkjv).
+Peter built on this understanding of spiritual healing when he wrote, “[Jesus] himself bore our sins in his body on the tree, so that we might die to sins and live for righteousness; by his wounds you have been healed” (1 Peter 2:24).

-“When evening came, many who were demonpossessed were brought to him, and he drove out the spirits with a word and healed all the sick.
+“When evening came, many who were demon-possessed were brought to [Jesus], and he drove out the spirits with a word and healed all the sick.
 This was to fulfill what was spoken through the prophet Isaiah: ‘He took up our infirmities and carried our diseases’” (Matthew 8:16–17).
-Thus, the healing here was during the ministry of Christ and does not guarantee healing today.
+Thus, the healing Isaiah spoke of was fulfilled during the ministry of Christ, but his prophecy does not guarantee healing today.